piojablonski/cl-assignment/DECISIONS.md

   That's why I create an abstract class RoomsRepository so that I can seamlessly swap implementations later.
 - Because I will add a reference to RoomsRepository from RoomsService I place it as well in the application layer.
 - The documentation will be useful during the development, so I add it now, and I will extend it incrementally while adding new endpoints.
+- Create add user to a room endpoint: POST /rooms/:roomId/users
+- After consideration, I have decided to use the current HTTP method of POST for the /rooms/:roomId/users endpoint.
+Instead of the default success status code of 201 CREATED, I will modify it to 200 OK.
+The program does not create a new entity at this endpoint, it also does not directly modify the User entity.
+Therefore, using PUT or PATCH methods does not seem to be an appropriate fit.